Did you know Spotify and iTunes offer more than 25 million songs each?

 5. Luis Miguel

-Luis Miguel Gallego Basteri is a Mexican singer who can easily be considered one of the most successful artists in Latin American history (at least Wikipedia says so, and I agree with it).
+Luis Miguel Gallego Basteri is a Mexican singer who can easily be considered one of the most successful artists in Latin American history (at least, Wikipedia says so and for once, I agree with it).

-He has sold a mind-blowing total of over 100 million albums worldwide, and even though he has done pop and mariachis, his signatures are ballads and boleros.
+He has sold a mind-blowing total of over 100 million albums worldwide, and even though he has done pop and mariachi, his signatures are ballads and boleros.

-He has released 31 albums, mainly in Spanish, but also in Italian and Portuguese.
-As for his awards, I would need 10 posts in order to mention all of them, so please take a look on Wikipedia if you are interested.
+He has released over 30 albums, mainly in Spanish but also in Italian and Portuguese.
+As for his awards, I would need 10 posts in order to mention all of them, so please take a look if you are interested.

-As I have mentioned earlier, when we think of Luis Miguel, it is mainly ballads and boleros that come to mind.
-Who hasn’t heard “La Incondicional” (The unconditional)?
-Who hasn’t had a situation in their love life when they wanted to sing to their loved one the lyrics of “El día que me quieras” (The day that you love me)?
+As I mentioned earlier, when we think of Luis Miguel, it is mainly ballads and boleros that come to mind.
+Who hasn’t heard “La Incondicional” (“The Unconditional”)?
+Who hasn’t had a situation in their love life when they wanted to sing to their loved one the lyrics of “El día que me quieras” (“The Day That You Love Me”)?